masterwok/simple-torrent-android/README.md

 # [deprecated] simple-torrent-android

-I'm not longer maintaining this project due to time constraints.
+I'm no longer maintaining this project due to time constraints.

 An Android torrent client library powered by [frostwire-jlibtorrent](https://github.com/frostwire/frostwire-jlibtorrent).
 It supports sequential and simultaneous downloads.